iza611/MNIST-Digit-Generator-with-GAN/README.md

-Generative Adversarial Network trained on MNIST dataset to generate an image with a handwritten digit.
+Generative Adversarial Network trained on MNIST dataset to generate an image of a handwritten digit.

 Results after 10, 20, 50 and 100 epochs of training:
 | Epoch 10 | Epoch 20 |